MattsTechInfo/Meshnet/README.md

 #### General config
 - `NORDVPN_TOKEN` - Supply your `Access token` to be able to login.
 If you want to use a file or secret instead, please leave this ENV blank or comment it out.
 - `NORDVPN_TOKENFILE` - Load the `Access token` from a file mounted in the container.
 Make sure nothing else but the token is inside.
 Please leave this blank if you are using `NORDVPN_TOKEN` or comment it out.
+- `NORDVPN_MESHNET_DEBUG` - Enable debug mode, anything non-empty will ENABLE.
+Use this if you need more verbose error logging for troubleshooting.
 - `NORDVPN_HEALTHCHECK_INTERVAL` - Set the interval to verify connectivity to the set URL, defaults to 300 (seconds).
 - `NORDVPN_HEALTHCHECK_URL` - An address to verify if connectivity is available.
 Choose something depending on what connectivity you want to verify, defaults to www.google.com.
 Please keep in mind, if the healthcheck fails the container will be killed.